mike-a-yen/photoz/README.md

   # Removes the aperture at specified RA and DEC and deletes aperture info from objInfo
   cl.ManualApertureRemove(purge=True)
   # Removes all apertures and deletes aperture info from objInfo
+  cl.WriteCatalog() # you still need to update the catalog explicitly
    ```